Watch out for fraud - log in

 The Norwegian Tax Administration will never ask for your credit card information, security codes, invoices, a copy of your passport or driver's license or account number via text message or e-mail.
 To be safe, always log in via skatteetaten.no or altinn.no.

-The Norwegian Tax Administration has been notified that a so-called "tax inspector" has been sending out fraudulent e-mails asking about your “tax declaration”.
-This is an attempt of fraud and identity theft.
-The attachment in the phishing e-mail may contain a malicious code.
-Do not open the attachment.
+This summer the Norwegian Tax Administration has been notified of fraudulent e-mails about property tax (eiendomsskatt).
+This is an attempt of fraud.
+Attachments in phishing e-mails may contain a malicious code.
+Do not click on links.
+Do not open attachments.
 Delete the e-mail.

 Always log in via skatteetaten.no or altinn.no.